• Skip to primary navigation

 • Add soy sauce, vinegar, peppercorn, salt, pepper, brown sugar, mix and allow it to saute.

-• Next, add the remaining kangkong, chilli peppers and allow it to simmer for 5 minutes (no need to add water because kangkong is watery) cover with a lid until leaves are cooked about 2-3 minutes
+• Next, add the remaining kangkong, chilli peppers and allow it to simmer for 5 minutes (no need to add water because kangkong is watery) cover with a lid and allow it to cook for an additional 2-3 minutes until the leaves are cooked.

 • Best serve hot with steamed rice